 Long-term sustainability strategies, such as alternative funding models; case studies of successful gateway efforts; licensing choices and their impact on sustainability; planning for and measuring your impact.

 By the end of the workshop, participants will have developed a "pitch deck" of their sustainability strategy and identified the key action steps to get there.
 Participants will also build relationships with other participants engaged in creating gateways and learn about the in-depth consultations they might seek from the SGCI.

-Please sign up for our newsletter to stay updated on future Bootcamps and other opportunities offered by SGCI.
+Please sign up for our newsletter to stay updated on opportunities offered by SGCI.